-Using terms such as “data-obsessed, project-juggling digital ninja” or “online warrior” are not going to attract the best talent because, anyways, what do those things even mean?
+Using terms such as “data-obsessed, project-juggling digital ninja” or “online warrior” is not going to attract the best talent because, anyways, what do those things even mean?!

 A job description needs to clearly state what kind of soft and hard skills are necessary to perform the job as well as setting the right expectations to avoid wasting time for both the recruiter and the candidate.